 But the Portuguese accepted responsibility for the defeat and is confident that Chelsea will still progress from a group that is completed by Schalke and Steaua Bucharest.

 "I don’t think it’s the time to speak about individual performances," Mourinho added.
 "We lost as a team.
 The ones who play well and not so good are all in the same bag and I’m responsible.
 I like players to shine and to praise them when we win, but when we lose I’m responsible.

 "It was not what we expected.
 Of course not.
 In the end we lost three points and we must get them somewhere else.

-"The three points we lost here, we must get them back.
-The objective of finishing in the top two in the group is far from lost, we are going to fight for it and I believe very much we are going to achieve it."
+"The three points we lost him, we must get them back.
+The objective of finishing in the top two is far from lost, we are going to fight for it and I believe very much we are going to achieve."